-If you do agree, if this essay has changed your view, or if you’re a liberal who believes we should delete decarbonization, help me with my big plan to educate influential liberals.
-If you have a blog or web site, please add this badge and link it to climatecurious.com:
+If you do agree, if this essay has changed your view, or if you’re a liberal who believes we should delete decarbonization, send people here, spend time on the web sites I’ve mentioned, and start conversations with people you know.

 Want to Write Me?

 Please don’t send me your list of reasons I’m wrong and the Earth is going to Hell in a hand basket unless we decarbonize.
 You can leave comments at the page for this essay on Wattsupwiththat.com.
 I welcome thoughtful email discussions with those who have read this (the answer to your question is probably here somewhere already) and media interviews.

 My thanks to Kevin Dick, Richard Lindzen, Willie Soon, Brian Wu, and Rob Siegel for helpful comments as I was writing this.

 I don’t have time to update this page, but I recently (March 2017) discovered an excellent video on polar bears I think everyone should see and share:

 November 10, 2015: I am flattered by a big response to this essay written by well-meaning decarbonistas Josh Halpern, Greg Laden, Collin Maessen, Miriam O’Brien, Ken Rice, and Michael Tobis.
 In return, two people have helped me respond.
 One is by Tim Hunter, who bravely defended my essay against this ad-hominous attack.
 The other is by me and Bob Johnson.
 If you read the attack piece, be sure to see the two rebuttals.

 I appreciate any help in getting this to mainstream journalists.
 Try this tweet for your followers and see what they say: